Cross-correlating Sunyaev-Zel'dovich and Weak Lensing Maps: Introduction

 \section{Introduction}

 Free electrons in the Universe can be detected through the inverse Compton scattering of Cosmic Microwave Background (CMB) photons \citep{SZ80,SZ72,Bir99,Rep95}.
 An inhomogeneous distribution of electrons thus induces a secondary anisotropy in the CMB radiation, which is proportional to the thermal energy of the electrons integrated along the line of sight direction.
 This well-known effect is called the thermal Sunyaev-Zel'dovich effect (tSZ) and it is now routinely being used to image nearby galaxy clusters \citep{Rs02,Jn05,La06} which the electron temperature can reach the order of $10 {\rm keV}$.
-The future seems set for a huge increase in Sunyaev-Zel'dovich measurements of galaxy clusters; early data from Planck alone has generated 189 candidates with reasonably high signal-to-noise ratios \citep{Planck_SZ}.
+The future seems set for a huge increase in Sunyaev-Zel'dovich measurements of galaxy clusters; data from Planck alone has generated 1227 candidates with reasonably high signal-to-noise ratios \citep{Planck_SZ}.
 In the intergalactic medium (IGM), however, the gas is expected to be in mildly overdense regions and to reach a temperature of only $1{\rm keV}$ or so.
 While the tSZ effect from clusters can alter the temperature of the CMB by an amount of order of ${\rm mK}$ in the Rayleigh-Jeans part of the spectrum, the contribution from the IGM is expected only to reach the $\mu{\rm K}$ range.
-This is below the threshold for detection by WMAP, but should nevertheless be detectable by the ongoing Planck Surveyor\footnote{http://www.rssd.esa.int/index.php?project=SP} due to its wider frequency coverage, higher sensitivity, and improved resolution~\citep{HBMCD05,Joudaki10}.
+This is below the threshold for detection by WMAP. \cb{Nevertheless the Planck Surveyor\footnote{http://www.rssd.esa.int/index.php?project=SP} due to its wider frequency coverage, higher sensitivity, and improved resolution~\citep{HBMCD05,Joudaki10}, has recently \cs{published} a near all-sky map of the y-parameter \citep{Planck_y}; also see \citep{HS14}.}

 The unique spectral dependence of the tSZ effect helps in the task of separating it from other sources of CMB temperature fluctuations so various well developed component separation schemes are available for construction of frequency-cleaned SZ maps \citep{Leach08,BG99,DCP03}.
 The construction of such maps will provide us with a direct opportunity to probe the thermal history of the Universe, in tandem with other observations: owing to their thermal (peculiar motions) ionized electrons scatter CMB photons, an effect which can be studied using the tSZ effect \citep{RBN02}; the neutral component of the IGM can be also be probed via observations of the Lyman-$\alpha$ forest \citep{R98}; X-ray emission due to the thermal bremmstrahlung that originates from the interaction of ionized electrons and nuclei can also provide clues to the nature and evolution of the IGM.
 These tracers all probe different phases of the IGM and thus play complementary roles.
 For example, the X-ray emission depends on the square of the density, so is most sensitive to the densest regions in the IGM, primarily in the local Universe, while tSZ studies can probe the more distant Universe because Compton scattering is independent of redshift, as well as being an unbiased tracer of all electrons, as they all participate in the scattering, the tSZ effect is weakly dependent on density so probes the electron density in a wide range of environments.